Dre Campbell Farm

 This deficiency is most commonly seen in indoor plants, which are stunted and take up less water.
 You may also notice algae infestations.

 Being around your plants can help since you breathe out carbon dioxide.
-A fan connected outside or a carbon dioxide generator can also help if you grow many plants indoors.
+A fan connected to an outside source or a carbon dioxide generator can also help if you grow many plants indoors.

 15. Nickel